COVID-19 Alert: If you have symptoms or meet risk criteria of

 Do you have a cancellation policy?

-We waive our fees if the appointment can be filled.
-Alternatively, clinicians can provide a telephone consult, letter, or email during the time of your appointment, and GST is then not applicable as we are able to provide a therapeutic service.
+We waive cancellation fees if the appointment can be filled.
+Alternatively, clinicians can provide a telephone consult, letter, or email during the time of your appointment, so they can continue to support your therapeutic goals.

-Cancellation fees are not eligible for Medicare or private health rebates.
-NDIS funding will cover up to six therapy cancellations during each plan.
+Cancellation fees are not eligible for Medicare, TAC, WorkCover or private health rebates.
+NDIS funding will cover some cancellations during each plan.

 How are payments made?